smailbarkouch/genie-nlp/README.md

 # genie-nlp

 Get instant answers using wikipedia and transformer models.
-Genie works best with research type questions (ie stuff you would look for on wikipedia).
+Genie currently works best with research type questions (ie stuff you would look for on wikipedia).

 ### Accuracy